The Consumer Experience 2013

-Ofcom’s annual reports into the consumer experience of the fixed and mobile, internet and digital broadcasting markets
+Ofcom’s annual reports into the consumer experience of the fixed and mobile, internet, digital broadcasting and postal markets

-This is Ofcom’s seventh annual report on the consumer experience of telecoms, the internet, digital broadcasting and now postal services.
+This is Ofcom’s eighth annual report on the consumer experience of telecoms, the internet, digital broadcasting and postal services.

 It discusses the results of our research programme, which measured how well consumers have fared over the past year in their use of these services.

 In summary the report covers the following areas:

 Changing use of communications - overview of the key changes occurring across the communications markets and the postal sector.

 Consumer segmentation - overview of recent research designed to segment consumers in the communications market according to their attitudes towards, and engagement with, communications technology and services.

 Availability of services and providers - details the range of options and coverage of providers and services; e.g. 3G mobile and superfast broadband.